Honored for Stay in School Program Support

 Contributions of Time and Money

-In 2011, over 2,400 employees served over 61,000 hours as volunteers at various organizations in our service areas.
+In 2012, over 3,800 employees served more than 105,000 hours as volunteers at various organizations in our service areas.
 The company supports employee volunteers by helping them find community service opportunities, recognizing and rewarding their work, and providing grants to the nonprofit organizations through our Dollars for Doers program.

 Exelon’s employee volunteer engagement program is called “Energy for the Community.”
 This program is designed to help our employees practice the company’s community service values through volunteerism.
 Employees can easily find and sign up for service projects in their area of interest or near where they live.

 Through Exelon’s Energy for the Community Employee Volunteer Awards and Dollars for Doers program, we give employees an incentive to volunteer by rewarding their commitment with corporate donations to the organizations they work with.

 By helping others, Exelon employees also help themselves: